Lamprophyllite

 Lamprophyllite is monoclinic, The mineral also has an orthorhombic polytype Unit-cell parameters mainly depend from the cationic composition in the interlayer position A The crystal structures of the lamprophyllite-related minerals are based upon HOH modules consisting of a central octahedral O sheet sandwiched between two heteropolyhedral H sheets.

 Lamprophyllite melts incongruently (880 °C) with formation of titanium oxides: rutile, tausonite, freudenbergite.
-Syntetic lamprophyllite synthesis was crystallized from melt.
-Tewly formed lamprophyllite show higher Sr/Ba ratioi than in equilibrium melt.
+Synthetic lamprophyllite synthesis was crystallized from melt.
+Newly formed lamprophyllite show higher Sr/Ba ratio than in equilibrium melt.